-- 40% of NVHA properties are occupied by a single person; 25% are occupied by single parent families. - 4% of NVHA tenants are unemployed; 32% are long term sick or have a disability; 21% are retired; 14% do not work because they look after the family; and 25% of tenants are in full time or part time employment. - 60% of tenants' households have at least one member with a disability 36.2% of which are mobility related; 15.2% of which relate to mental health, and 15.5% have a chronic disease or health condition. - 95% of our tenants are White Scottish.
-Other British is the next highest ethnic group at 2.8%, followed by African at 1.1% and Polish at 0.6%.
+- 48% of NVHA properties are occupied by a single person; 18% are occupied by single parent families. - 46% of tenants' households have at least one member with a disability 21.2% of which are Physical and 10.8% of which relate to mental health. - 88.1% of our tenants are White Scottish.
+African, Scottish African or British African and Pakistani, Scottish Pakistani or British Pakistani are the next highest groups at 2.5% each, followed by Polish at 2.2%.